 I have many years of experience in the helping professions, having worked for most of my career in teaching and student support.
 I completed the Postgraduate Diploma in Counselling at Edinburgh University in 2012.
 My training involved exploration of the psychodynamic and person-centred approaches.
 I also have a Diploma in Relational Mindfulness from the Karuna Insitute, which brings together many ideas from western psychotherapy with a more contemplative, reflective approach inspired by Buddhism.
 Mindfulness and meditation have become central to the way I work and have been a source of great support and richness to my life in general.

 Psychodynamic thinking explores how our past history affects us in the here-and-now and the person-centred approach honours the inner potential and wisdom within each of us.
 I integrate both into my practice.
 I am also influenced by mindfulness and meditation, both in my counselling work and in my daily life.
 I am a registered member of the British Association of Counselling and Psychotherapy (BACP), receive regular supervision and am fully insured for the work that I do.

-I have worked at Hope Park Counselling Centre in Edinburgh and since 2011, I have worked as a Counsellor at PF Counselling Service in Morningside.
 I have worked with a wide range of people, from many different backgrounds.
 I have supported people experiencing a huge range of different difficulties from stress at work to bereavement or loss of meaning in life.

 When I am not working, I enjoy swimming and being outdoors, especially by the sea.